James11222/sarabande/README.md

 We note that the `calc_zeta` method has an optional boolean argument `verbose_flag` which can be turned on and off depending on if the user wants to see the steps of the code printed.
 We also add an optional boolean argument `parallelized` which can be turned on and off if the user wishes to compute the Full 4PCF serially.
 This is added due to the instability of `concurrent.futures` and parallel processing in python across different machines.

+We also provide an implementation of the connected 4PCF, this will be further documented in a future paper.

 For an example, please visit the demo notebook in the analysis notebooks folder: `notebooks/Application_Example.ipynb`

  ## Workflow: